How to Find an Old 401(k): 7 Ways

 I hope you found this as much fun as I did, but it is a serious concern when you are talking about your money.
 Would you leave a $20 bill lying on the street if you walked by?
 Especially if it fell out of your pocket?

-Gateway Financial, LLC is registered as an Investment Adviser with the State of Ohio and in other jurisdictions where exempted.
+Gateway Financial, LLC is a Registered Investment Advisor in the State of Ohio and in other jurisdictions where exempted.